vfilby/folder-to-sample-chain/README.md

 ---

-A Python-based audio processing tool designed to create evenly spaced sample chains from local WAV files, specifically optimized for use with the Elektron Digitakt 2 sampler.
+A Python-based audio processing tool designed to create sample chains from local audio files, specifically optimized for use with the Elektron Digitakt 2 sampler.

 ## Project Overview

-The NI Sample Chainer processes audio files to create consistent, evenly spaced samples that can be easily loaded into the Digitakt 2 for music production and performance.
-It's designed for musicians, producers, and sound designers who need to quickly convert long audio files into usable sample collections.
+The NI Sample Chainer processes audio files to create intelligent sample chains that can be easily loaded into the Digitakt 2 for music production and performance.
+It's designed for musicians, producers, and sound designers who need to quickly organize and combine audio samples into logical groups.

 ## Key Features

-- **Batch Processing**: Process entire directories of WAV files at once
+- **Batch Processing**: Process entire directories of audio files at once
-- **Even Spacing**: Generate samples at consistent temporal intervals
+- **Hi-hat Detection**: Automatically identifies and interleaves closed and open hi-hat samples
-- **Quality Preservation**: Maintain audio fidelity throughout processing
+- **Smart Grouping**: Groups samples by directory structure and type
 - **Digitakt 2 Optimized**: Export in formats directly compatible with your device
-- **Configurable Parameters**: Customize sample duration, overlap, crossfading, and more
+- **Dry-Run Mode**: Preview what will be created before processing
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Quick Start